Long-term exposure to benzene has been linked to the development of numerous types of cancers, including acute myelogenous leukemia (AML).

 Update: Illinois Man Alleges Leukemia from Benzene Exposure

-Plaintiff Dennis Determan alleges this exposure occurred due to exposure, inhalation, ingestion and/or absorption of benzene being emitted, leaked, spilled, dumped and discharged into the air and surface/ground water by manufacturing plants owned by Rust-Oleum Corporation and Turtle Wax, Inc.
+Plaintiff Dennis Determan alleges this exposure occurred due to exposure, inhalation, ingestion, and/or absorption of benzene being emitted, leaked, spilled, dumped, and discharged into the air and surface/groundwater by manufacturing plants owned by Rust-Oleum Corporation and Turtle Wax, Inc.

 What's the Problem?

 These abnormal white blood cells multiply rapidly and begin to take over the space needed by the healthy blood cells.
 Because the white blood cells are abnormal, they are unable to perform their normal functions, leaving the body susceptible to infection and uncontrollable bleeding.

 The initial symptoms of acute myelogenous leukemia resemble those of the flu or the common cold, causing individuals to delay treatment until the symptoms become severe or last for an extended period of time.
 Individuals experiencing the initial symptoms of the condition may have a fever, feel fatigued or lethargic, experience unexplainable weight loss, and may feel bone pain.

 Treatment should be obtained as soon as a diagnosis of acute myelogenous leukemia is confirmed as the condition progresses rapidly and can spread throughout the body as the condition worsens.
 The most common treatment for the condition is chemotherapy and the individual will need to be hospitalized during the treatment because chemotherapy kills many healthy cells along with the cancerous cells.

-Acute myelogenous leukemia is rarely found to have a genetic cause and most cases are acquired through exposure to cancer causing agents, such as the chemical benzene.
-Long term exposure to increased levels of benzene in the air has been linked to the development of a wide variety of cancers including acute myelogenous leukemia.
+Acute myelogenous leukemia is rarely found to have a genetic cause and most cases are acquired through exposure to cancer-causing agents, such as the chemical benzene.
+Long-term exposure to increased levels of benzene in the air has been linked to the development of a wide variety of cancers including acute myelogenous leukemia.

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.